dchest/tweetnacl-js/README.md

 **Implementation note**

-TweetNaCl-js uses the following methods to generate random bytes, depending on the platform it runs on:
+TweetNaCl.js uses the following methods to generate random bytes, depending on the platform it runs on:

 * `window.crypto.getRandomValues` (WebCrypto standard)